daretechie/devops-training/Module-3/capstone-project-5/README.md

 If you encounter any issues, here are some common solutions:

+### Build and Runtime Issues

-- **Port Conflict:** If you get an error that port 3000 or 3001 is already in use, please stop the application that is using it.
-You can find the process using `sudo lsof -i :3000`.
+- **Port Conflict:** If you get an error that port 3000 or 3001 is already in use, stop the application using it.
+Find the process with `sudo lsof -i :3000` and kill it with `sudo kill -9 <PID>`.
-- **`JWT_SECRET` not set:** If the API fails to start, ensure you have exported the `JWT_SECRET` environment variable in your terminal session before running `docker-compose up`.
+- **`JWT_SECRET` not set:** Ensure you have exported the `JWT_SECRET` environment variable before running `docker-compose up`.
+Check with `echo $JWT_SECRET`.
-- **Docker Issues:** Run `docker-compose logs -f` to see real-time logs from the containers.
-If something is failing, the logs will provide clues.
+- **Docker Issues:** Run `docker-compose logs -f` for real-time logs.
+If containers fail to start, check for permission issues or missing dependencies.

+### Deployment Issues

+- **EC2 Connection Failed:** Verify your EC2 instance is running and security groups allow SSH (port 22) from your IP.
+Check the instance status in the AWS console.
+- **Image Pull Errors:** Ensure the Docker images are successfully pushed to GHCR.
+Check the Actions tab for any failures in the `docker-publish.yml` workflow.
+- **Application Not Accessible:** After deployment, check if the EC2 firewall allows ports 80 and 443.
+Use `sudo ufw status` and allow if necessary.

+### Performance and Network Issues

+- **Slow Builds:** The caching in CI/CD should help, but if local builds are slow, ensure you're using Node 20.x and have sufficient RAM.
+- **Network Timeouts:** For external API calls (like Unsplash images), check your internet connection.
+In production, consider using a CDN for static assets.
+- **Memory Issues:** Monitor with `docker stats`.
+If containers use too much memory, optimize your Docker images or upgrade your EC2 instance type.

+### CI/CD Failures

+- **Workflow Permissions:** Ensure the GitHub token has package read/write permissions for GHCR.
+- **Secret Mismatches:** Double-check that secrets in GitHub match your local environment variables.
+- **Node Version:** The workflows use Node 20; if you encounter issues, verify your local Node version matches.

+For additional help, check the GitHub Actions logs in the repository's Actions tab or open an issue.